Knowledge Base | Level Beast

 ⚠ Action Required — Do This Now

 It is critical that you move our emails to your primary inbox immediately.
-Check your spam folder, promotions tab, and any other folder now and mark our emails as safe.
+Mark our emails as safe.
 If our invite goes to spam and you miss it, we cannot resend it retroactively.

 📋